 So, sharpen your word skills with Scrabble while you have fun with friends and family.
 All you need is a good “word finder” tool to get going with the game.

 SCRABBLE® is a registered trademark.
 All intellectual property rights in and to the game are owned in the U.S.A and Canada by Hasbro Inc., and throughout the rest of the world by J.W.
 Spear & Sons Limited of Maidenhead, Berkshire, England, a subsidiary of Mattel Inc. Words with Friends is a trademark of Zynga With Friends.
 Mattel and Spear are not affiliated with Hasbro.
-Wordmaker.info is not affiliated with SCRABBLE®, Mattel, Spear, Hasbro, or Zynga with Friends in any way.
-This site is for informational purposes only.
+Wordmaker.info is not at all affiliated with SCRABBLE®, Mattel, Spear, Hasbro, or Zynga with Friends in any way.
+This site is for informational purpose only.